The Oculomotor Nerve (CN III)

 - Inferior oblique – elevates, abducts and laterally rotates the eyeball

 There are two structures in the eye that receive parasympathetic innervation from the oculomotor nerve:

 - Sphincter pupillae – constricts the pupil, reducing the amount of light entering the eye.

 - Ciliary muscles – contracts, causes the lens to become more spherical, and thus more adapted to short range vision.

-The parasympathetic fibres travel in the inferior branch of the oculomotor nerve.
+The pre-ganglionic parasympathetic fibres travel in the inferior branch of the oculomotor nerve.
 Within the orbit, they branch off and synapse in the ciliary ganglion.
-The fibres are carried from the ganglion to the eye via the short ciliary nerves.
+The post-ganglionic fibres are carried to the eye via the short ciliary nerves.

-- Increasing intracranial pressure – this compresses the nerve against the temporal bone.
+- Raised intracranial pressure (compresses the nerve against the temporal bone).

 - Cavernous sinus infection or trauma.